bepass-org/oblivion/README.md

 - In Android Studio, navigate to "Build" in the menu bar.
 - Select "Generate Signed Bundle/APK..."
 - Choose "APK" and proceed.

-#### Select Keystore:
-- Click on "Choose existing..." or "Create new..." to locate your keystore file.
-- Enter the keystore password when prompted.

-#### Configure APK Signature:
-- Select the appropriate key alias from the dropdown menu.
-- Input the key password.
-- Continue to the next step.

-#### Select APK Destination:
-- Choose the destination folder for the signed APK.
-- Finalize by clicking "Finish" to generate the signed APK.

 ## Get Involved